- Ethical Guidelines

 Third, CIYTs must always bear in mind that their role is to transmit knowledge and understanding.
 It is the teacher’s responsibility to refuse an inappropriate relationship with a student.

 Finally, the ethical conduct of the teacher inside and outside the classroom is a model for the conduct of the students and that power must be used constructively.
 In addition, the conduct of any CIYT reflects on the whole community.
 Becoming a teacher of Iyengar Yoga thus involves a broad ethical responsibility.
 All of us have personal weaknesses.
-Hence, each national and regional association of teachers of Iyengar Yoga, as well as the Ramamani Iyengar Memorial Yoga Institute, has an ethics committee to uphold the standards of conduct set forth above.
+Hence, each national association of teachers of Iyengar Yoga, as well as the Ramamani Iyengar Memorial Yoga Institute, has an ethics committee to uphold the standards of conduct set forth above.

 A CIYT who has violated the ethics agreement may be denied the right to use the Certification Mark for a given period.
 During this term of suspension, the teacher is expected to pay IYNAUS dues, including subscription to Yoga Rahasya but not including Certification Mark fees.
 During the period of suspension of Certification Mark privileges, the teacher may not use the name of B.K.S.
 Iyengar in support of his or her teaching qualifications.

 - September 21, 2018 Ethics Case of Allan Nett-E.Ekong

 - September 13-18, 2018 Reference Notes and Report on MM-AW case